ChristianJHughes/WumpusAdventure/README.md

 <b><i>Play the game on its project page [here](http://christianjhughes.github.io/WumpusAdventure/).</b></i>

 Web based using vanilla HTML5 and Javascript.
-Rendering via the canvas element ensures compatibility will all major browsers.
+Rendering via the canvas element ensures compatibility with all major browsers.

 <b>Directions: </b> The rules for the original game can be found [here](https://en.wikipedia.org/wiki/Hunt_the_Wumpus).
 Wumpus Adventure is extremely similar, and can be summarized by the following: